LAQS

 The reactor is a 4 m long tube consisting of 2 concentric cylinders.
 Water with the desired temperature circulates in the cylindrical annulus.
 The aerosol used in the experiment flows along the inner cylinder.
 There are five sampling ports along the reactor.
 The reactor is used for aerosol growth and evaporation experiments.

-Laboratory in University of Patras
+Laboratory in the University of Patras

 This laboratory is located in the Chemical Engineering Department of the University of Patras.
 It is used for analysis of filter samples collected throughout the various sampling sites.
 GC-MS analysis for the characterization of the organic compounds of the aerosols and Thermal Optical Analysis for the characterization of the Organic (OC) and Elemental Carbon (EC) are performed there.

-Field station in Finokalia in Crete
+Field station in Finokalia in Crete (run by ECPL)

 The Finokalia station is located at a remote coastal site in the northeast of Crete (35° 20’N, 25° 40’E and 250m above sea level).
 The site is isolated and far away from anthropogenic emissions, and therefore allows the study of aerosols originated from Europe, Balkans, Africa, as well as marine aerosol.
 Due to the high photochemical conditions the Finokalia station is an ideal location to study the aging of the organic aerosol as well.
 The LAQS group has participated in three field campaigns at the Finokalia site: FAME-08, FAME-09 and FAME-11.
 The station is run by the Environmental Chemical Processes Laboratory of the University of Crete (ECPL) and it is part of the EUSAAR and ACTRIS Network and reports to the EMEP database.